 - My head was staying down much better

-The following weekend I decided to put the FastFire III through the paces by shooting at the range.
-I shot 50 rounds of sporting clays, 50 rounds of trap and skeet each and a round of five-stand using the Burris FastFire III.
+The following weekend I decided to put the FastFire 3 through the paces by shooting at the range.
+I shot 50 rounds of sporting clays, 50 rounds of trap and skeet each and a round of five-stand using the Burris FastFire 3.
 I will admit, I immediately started to fight the sight, but soon it became very comfortable.
 My wandering eyes started to settle down the sight, and I soon became more comfortable shooting one of my better rounds of sporting clays.

 I also immediately began to place my head down tighter on the stock in a much better alignment than I had been shooting previously.
-While the FastFire III does not compensate for the lead, I felt as though my misses were more associated with lead than being over or under the target.
+While the Burris FastFire 3 does not compensate for the lead, I felt as though my misses were more associated with the lead than being over or under the target.
 Depending on how dominant your eye is, as opposed to shooting with both eyes open, it might take several rounds to begin to better know where to look.
-At the end of the day I shot very well on the sporting clay course as well as the skeet field.
+At the end of the day, I shot very well on the sporting clay course as well as the skeet field.
 Trap has always been tough for me and the five-stand was out of this world as far as being difficult.

 - A need to re-visit the stock alignment of my gun